Optimal designs for discrete choice models via graph Laplacians: Introduction

 Since their Nobel-laureated introduction by \citet{McF74}, discrete choice experiments have enjoyed tremendous success in many applications, for example economics, psychology, public health or transportation.
 In this paper we consider discrete choice models with $ m $ unstructured alternatives, i.e.~the alternatives are considered as $m$ categories of a single factor like in a univariate one-way layout.
 A choice set of size $ k $ is a collection of $ k $ out of $ m $ mutually different alternatives which corresponds to blocks in a one-way layout.
 We assume that each alternative from a choice set has a (latent) random utility.
 The consumer then decides in favor of that alternative which has the highest utility within a choice set.
 Hence, in contrast to the standard situation of a one-way layout, the utilities cannot be observed directly, but only which alternative has the highest utility within a choice set.
 This results in choice probabilities which depend on the mean utilities.
 Thereby the model can be reformulated as a multinomial regression model.
 The model with $ k=2 $ alternatives per choice set is known as the Bradley--Terry paired comparison model \citep{BradleyTerry}, which had already been introduced by \citet{zermelo29} to estimate the playing strength of chess players in tournaments.

 The quality of the outcome of a discrete choice experiment strongly depends on the assignment of the alternatives among different choice sets, that is the experimental design.
 In this paper our interest is in $ D $-optimal designs for such models, that is designs which maximize the determinant of the information matrix of the experiment.
-Due to the inherent nonlinearity of multinomial regression, $ D $-optimal designs are only locally optimal with respect to the parameter of the model.
-This parameter dependence makes the optimization problem much more complicated, for example in comparison with optimal designs for linear models.
-As a consequence, previous research is limited to restricted models.
-For example, \citet{Grasshoff2008} and \citet{KRS2021} study optimal designs for the Bradley--Terry paired comparison model for $ m\in\{3,4\} $, and describe the geometry of saturated designs, that is designs with minimal support.
+Due to the inherent nonlinearity of multinomial regression, $ D $-optimal designs are only locally optimal with respect to the parameter of the model \citep{Chernoff}.
+This parameter dependence makes the optimization problem much more complicated, for example in comparison with optimal designs for linear models, where there is no such parameter dependence.
+Therefore, finding $D$-optimal designs given arbitrary parameters in generalized linear models was considered impossible in practice \citep{Dette1996}.
+As a consequence, previous research is limited to very restricted models.
+For example, \citet{Grasshoff2008} and \citet{KRS2021} study $D$-optimal designs for the special setting of Bradley--Terry paired comparison models with only $ m\in\{3,4\} $ alternatives, and describe the geometry of saturated designs, that is designs with minimal support.

+An alternative approach to ranking is owner assisted scoring, for example as described by \citet{SuScoring} or \citet{frongillo2021general}.
+This however works under different premises.
+There an owner of the items knows the true utilities and should be incentivised to improve upon a noisy observation of utilities.
+Discrete choice models work under the premise that the utilities are not directly observable, but only (partial) rankings can ever be observed.

-In this paper, we connect design theory for discrete choice experiments with Laplacian matrices and Laplacian-constrained Gaussian graphical models.
+As our mathematical contribution, we connect design theory for discrete choice experiments with Laplacian matrices and Laplacian-constrained Gaussian graphical models.
 The Laplacian matrix of a weighted graph is the difference of a diagonal degree matrix and the edge weight matrix (see Section~\ref{s:preliminaries} for the formal definition).
 A Laplacian-constrained Gaussian graphical model is defined as a multivariate Gaussian with a Laplacian matrix as inverse covariance.
 These models are an active research area in machine learning, see e.g.~\citet{EPO2017}, \citet{KYVP2019} or \citet{YCP2021}, and multivariate extremes~\citep{REZ21}.
 Laplacian matrices are very relevant in combinatorics and graph theory and connect geometric, graphical and algebraic properties, see for example \citet{devriendt2020} for a concise introduction.